 Geometry

-So, now Microsoft Bing has ChatGPT built into it.
+Just about every Internet browser has ChatGPT built into it.
 Brave has Leo built into it.
 I accidentally used Bing Chat instead of OpenAI’s ChatGPT.
 It wrote a pretty good essay about geometry, refreshingly different than OpenAI’s version.
 Both of them together make a pretty decent article.

 It’s just an introduction to the subject and a placeholder for an article I will be improving from now on, based on my research about mathematics.
 I’m creating these articles using artificial intelligence in order for me, and anyone who is interested, to learn the subjects.